Free will writing services in the UK: how to get a will for free

 People on a low income and who are over 70 years of age, disabled, have a disabled child or are a single parent can apply for legal aid from the government.
 This legal aid includes a professional, free will writing service.

-See the CLA's site for more information as to whether you are eligible.
+See the page for more information as to whether you are eligible.

 Please note that the information provided on this page: